 6.2.9 Norfolk is a net exporter of sand and gravel, although it is considered that a significant number of these exports are likely to be as a result of transport costs, due to the proximity of a sand and gravel working in Norfolk compared with one in the neighbouring county.
 However, as neighbouring Mineral Planning Authorities plan to supply the demand in their areas suitable resources are allocated within these areas to meet this demand, and it does not need to be planned for in Norfolk.

 Infrastructure projects

-6.2.10 There are a number of key infrastructure initiatives planned in the County to support the anticipated level of growth.
-Projects such as:
+6.2.10 There are a number of key infrastructure projects planned in the County to support the anticipated level of growth.
+These projects are contained in the Norfolk Strategic Infrastructure Delivery Plan and include: